 When To Remove The Moss From The Yogurt?

-If it’s humid outside then this would also work, however, if it’s the winter season and the condition are freezing then this is not the best time to plant moss as it might die in this cold weather!
+If it’s humid outside then this would also work, however, as before, if it’s the winter season and the condition is freezing then this is not the best time to plant moss as it might die in this cold weather!

 Moss can grow well from yogurt but only given that these conditions are met.

 Does This Work With Sea Moss?

 Can you grow sea moss in yogurt?
 Well, unfortunately, there are no reports of anyone trying to grow sea moss with yogurt but could it work?
 It could and would be very interesting to see the results.

 However, sea moss is grown in the sea (saltwater) so it would be hard to replicate the conditions in your home.

 You can try and see if yogurt will help you grow sea moss but it’s unlikely that this experiment is going to work for most people looking into growing seagrass in their homes or businesses.

 This is because of how different sea moss is from other plants like land-based ones like rhododendrons, tulips, etc… With that said, there’s no harm in trying, and it’s not going to cost you in the process.